-Embedded means its permanent part of some big systems.
+Embedded means it’s a permanent part of some big systems.

 For example, we can consider a set-top box.
-Nowadays every house is having a set-top box.
+Nowadays, every house has a set-top box.
 The functionality named decoder is embedded into a set-top box to read the signal.
 As per those signals, we can able to see our television.

-Below are some concept of Embedded which are as follows
+Below are some concepts of Embedded which are as follows

-The system is something which works as per predefined set of rules. its a way of working one or more tasks.
+The system is something that works as per a predefined set of rules.
+It’s a way of working on one or more tasks.
 Each unit is embedded in and forms a bigger functional system.

 Ex: watch, washing machine